Customer engagement: Metrics

 b) Measuring Effectiveness: Measure how successful CE-marketing efforts have been at engaging target customers.

 The importance of CE as a marketing metric is reflected in ARF's statement:

 "The industry is moving toward customer engagement with marketing communications as the 21st century metric of marketing efficiency and effectiveness."

 ARF envisages CE exclusively as a metric of engagement with communication, but it is not necessary to distinguish between engaging with the communication and with the product since CE behaviour deals with, and is influenced by, involvement with both.

 In order to be operational, CE-metrics must be combined with psychodemographics.
 It is not enough to know that a website has 500 highly engaged members, for instance; it is imperative to know what percentage are members of the company's target market.
 As a metric for effectiveness, Scott Karp suggests, CE is the solution to the same intractable problems that have long been a struggle for old media: how to prove value.

 The CE-metric is synthetic and integrates a number of variables.
 The World Federation of Advertisers calls it 'consumer-centric holistic measurement'.
-The following items have all been proposed as components of a CE-metric: